 The significant decrease in size can largely be contributed to the rise of the specialty sector, which focuses on highlighting the flavours of espresso.
 The smaller the beverage, the less milk is needed, meaning that the consumer will have a better chance of tasting the flavour profile of the coffee.
 When made well, the milk can highlight different and unique flavour notes of coffee that otherwise might not be tasted.

 This influence has been widespread.
-Jordan, originally from the US but now located in Nicaragua, explains that “I would describe a cappuccino in the way I see it most commonly presented by all specialty coffee shops here on the West coast – a shot of espresso, usually extracted to roughly around 2 oz, with stretched milk poured into a 5.5–6oz cup”.
+Jordan, from the USA, explains that “I would describe a cappuccino in the way I see it most commonly presented by all specialty coffee shops here on the West coast – a shot of espresso, usually extracted to roughly around 36–40 grams, with stretched milk poured into a 155–170 gram cup”.
 This is an increasingly common assumption of what a cappuccino is.

 Barista pouring milk into a cup at The Fix in Madrid.
 Credit: Fernando Pocasangre

 Italy vs. the Western World

 The modern-day cappuccino is believed to have been invented in Italy in the early 1900s.
 Understanding the traditional Italian coffee culture can help highlight certain changes in the definition of cappuccino.

 The cappuccino is an integral part of everyday Italian culture.
 They’re commonly consumed only once per day, traditionally in the morning.
 In fact, The Italian National Espresso Institute even have their own definition of a cappuccino: